BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/punchcard.md

 <h1 align="right">Extramural afterword</h1>

-This mediocre story is a chance to remind the reader of the outstanding traits of this medium, &mdash; despite its fast decadence, predetermined by data density (it couldn't get either mini/micro or double-sided next).
+This mediocre story is a chance to remind the reader of the outstanding traits of this medium, &thinsp;&mdash;&thinsp;  despite its fast decadence, predetermined by data density
+(it could become neither mini/micro nor double-sided next).

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.
 And that's why:

 + The production is as easy as for papier-mâché.
 Neither rare minerals nor precious elements are involved.
 + The cards will be intact for millennia in harsh environments.\
-Any mechanical action, dirt, temperature, or humidity, that can damage them, will irreparably sweep other media.
+Any mechanical action, dirt, temperature, or humidity that can damage them will irreparably sweep other media.
 A cheap safe box will rescue them from direct fire and chemical agents.
 + Electromagnetic emission in the whole spectrum can't bring even a tiny data loss.\
 It's not about household magnets, short circuits, and solar flares.
 Punch cards will survive nuclear disasters and [gamma-ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)<sup><b>w</b></sup>.
 + They have a look&feel of data storage, easy to read<sup>🪢</sup> manually or with DIY device.